-- a) IS 12933 (Part 1): 2003, Solar flat plate collector Specification, Part 1- Requirements. - b) IS 12933 (Part 2): 2003, Solar flat plate collector -Specification, Part 2 -Components. - c) IS 12933 (Part 3): 2003, Solar flat plate collector -Specification, Part 3 -Measuring instruments. - d) IS 12933 (Part 5): 2003, Solar flat plate collector -Specification, Part 5 -Test methods.
+- a) IS 12933 (Part 1):2003, Solar flat plate collector -Specification, Part 1- Requirements. - b) IS 12933 (Part 2):2003, Solar flat plate collector -Specification, Part 2 -Components. - c) IS 12933 (Part 3):2003, Solar flat plate collector -Specification, Part 3 -Measuring instruments. - d) IS 12933 (Part 5):2003, Solar flat plate collector -Specification, Part 5 -Test methods.

-These standards do not apply to concentrating and unglazed collectors and built-in storage water heating systems.
+These Standards does not apply to concentrating & unglazed collectors and built-in-storage water heating systems.

-2. Box-type Solar Cookers
+2. Box-Type Solar Cookers

-- a) IS 13429 (Part 1): 2000, Solar cooker-Box type Specification, Part 1 -Requirements. - b) IS 13429 (Part 2): 2000, Solar cooker- Box type Specification, Part 2 Components. - c) IS 13429 (Part 3): 2000, Solar cooker- Box type Specification, Part 3 -Test methods.
+- a) IS 13429 (Part 1):2000, Solar cooker-Box type Specification, Part 1 -Requirements. - b) IS 13429 (Part 2):2000, Solar cooker- Box type Specification, Part 2 -Components. - c) IS 13429 (Part 3):2000, Solar cooker- Box type Specification, Part 3 -Test methods.

-B) MNRE Specifications (Available on the MNRE website www.mnre.gov.in)
+B) MNRE Specifications

+(Available on MNRE website www.mnre.gov.in)

 - 1. Test Procedure for solar dish cookers - 2.
-Test procedure for Thermosyphon-type domestic solar Hot Water Systems
+Test procedure for Thermo-siphon-type domestic solar Hot Water Systems

-C) Testing Laboratories/Centres
+C) Testing Laboratories/ Centers

-1. In order to make available quality product in the market, the MNRE works with BIS and Quality Council of India.
-Presently, Indian standards are available for solar flat plate collectors and box-type solar cookers, and the BIS implements a testing and certification programme, which forms the basis of the certification of these products by the BIS.
+- In order to make available quality product in the market, the Ministry works with Bureau of Indian Standards (BIS) and Quality Council of India.
+Presently, Indian Standards are available for solar flat plate collectors and box-type solar cookers and BIS implements a testing and certification programme which forms the basis of certification of these products by BIS. - 2.
+For domestic size solar water heating systems based on thermo-siphon mode of operation, the Ministry has supported development of a test protocol with certain minimum performance requirements.
+For solar dish cookers, the Ministry has defined minimum specifications and has brought out a test procedure.
+In addition, the Ministry empanels manufacturers of solar water heating systems based on evacuated tube collectors.

-- 2. For domestic-size solar water heating systems based on thermosyphon mode of operation, the MNRE has supported development of a test protocol, with certain minimum performance requirements.
-For solar dish cookers, the ministry has defined minimum specifications and has brought out a test procedure.
-In addition, the ministry empanels manufacturers of solar water heating systems based on evacuated tube collectors. - 3.
-There is a network of test centres in the country, which is recognized by the BIS for carrying out certification testing, as per the Indian standards.
-The detail of these test centres are available on the MNRE website and is updated from time to time. - 4.
-The solar thermal devices/systems must be tested at one of these test centres.
+3. There is a network of test centres in the country which is recognized by BIS for carrying out certification testing as per Indian Standards.
+The details of these test Centres are available are MNRE website and is updated from time to time.

+4 The solar thermal devices/ systems must be tested at one of these test centres.